A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Stay in one of four family-friendly yurts in Almaguin Highlands, a short distance from two iconic Ontario parks: Algonquin and Arrowhead.

 The yurts are furnished with bedding, dishes and cutlery, a coffee and tea station, a wood-burning stove and portable power stations.
-There’s also a fully licenced restaurant on-site.
+A couple of restaurants and a general store are within walking distance in nearby Kearney.

 Operates year-round.